ArafatSadit/NSU-Advising-Assistant-Reborn/README.md

 # NSU-Advising-Assistant-Reborn
-Need to find the main owner of this code
+Can't find the original owner of the codebase.
+It doesn't matter tho , the code has MIT License , which is very permissive and open source